go-v; 15 Senses

 The train was going over seventy mph when it jumped the track.

-I couldn't go any farther with that concept.
+I couldn't go any further with that concept.

 Don't go against our customs.